MileHacker Logo

 Season Analysis

-High Season (June-August): Warmest weather, lush green landscapes, extended daylight.
-Higher humidity, occasional heavy rainfall, peak domestic tourism with higher prices and crowds.
+High Season (June-August): Warmest weather, lush green landscapes, lots of sunshine.
+Higher humidity, occasional heavy rainfall, peak domestic tourism with larger prices and crowds.
 Shoulder Season (May, September-October): Pleasant temperatures, fewer crowds, clear skies in autumn, colorful foliage.
 Spring can be windy.
 Temperatures change rapidly, adaptable clothing is useful.
 Low Season (November-April): Lowest prices for trips and accommodation.
 Unique experience of a frozen landscape.
 Fewer tourists.
 Extremely cold temperatures, dry air, limited outdoor activities, potential for travel disruption.

 Season Months Average Temp Range (Day) Characteristics Recommended Activities

-Spring Apr-May 0°C to 15°C Warming, often windy, dry Urban walks, early wetland visits
+Spring Apr-May 0°C to 15°C Warming, often windy, dry City walks, early wetland visits

 Summer Jun-Aug 20°C to 28°C Warm, humid, rainy, lush green Wetland exploration, parks, city sightseeing